go-cart-io/cartogram-web/docs/addmap/addmap.md

     Enter the location of the .csv file for this map (asean2.csv): asean2.csv What are the regions of this map called (e.g. State, Province) (Region)?
 Country What is the name of datasets.
 Note that only letter with no space is allowed and it should match collumn name is .csv file.
 Use comma to separate each dataset (Area,Population)?
 2017,2018,2019,2020,2021
-    What is unit of each dataset, in order (km.sq.,people)? people,people,people,people,people What is the labelling scheme (1):
+    What is unit of each dataset, in order (sq. km,people)? people,people,people,people,people What is the labelling scheme (1):
     1. Auto labelling
     2. Manual labelling